soberm/cats_and_mice/smalltalk/README.md

 ## how to import old project

-check if MetaCello and Filetree are installed (or google it) probably we have to use Squeak 5.1
+check if MetaCello and Filetree are installed (https://github.com/dalehenrich/filetree) probably we have to use Squeak 5.1 (Michis 5.2 version is also working)

 in the Monticello browser press +Repository, select //filetree (or sth like that), select the repo folder of the old project